 Korea is known for its prestigious mountain temples and monasteries called “sansa.”
 Koreans from the past believed that mountains embodied holy energy that governed over the country, which led to the construction of temples and pagodas to pray for the country’s prosperity.
 Hence, many of Korea’s mountains are home to several temples, both big and small, attracting tourists and mountain-goers who seek to admire the picturesque autumn beauty.
 Read on for a list of Korea’s most prominent mountains that boast majestic fall foliage and temples.

 When it comes to autumn destinations, the first mountain that comes to mind for most is Seoraksan Mountain.
 A feast for the eyes throughout the year, rich colors make Seoraksan a main attraction in autumn.
-The most popular route to see the view of the East Sea, Sokcho and Daecheongbong Peak is the Ulsanbawi Rock Course, whereas the best places to enjoy the leaves are at Cheonbuldong Valley, Osaek Mineral Spring, Osaek Jujeongol, and Baekdam Valley.
+In particular, Beakdamsa Temple located on the Maeungnyeong Pass, the mountain’s highest point, is known for thousands of rock piles and Baekdamgyegok Valley set against the background of the mountain range.
+Some of the best places to enjoy the autumn leaves are at Cheonbuldong Valley, Osaek Mineral Spring, and Osaek Jujeongol Valley.

 Odaesan Mountain’s vibrant fall foliage puts it on the map as an autumn destination.
 This mountain is where you can appreciate the beauty of autumn foliage as well as valuable cultural heritages by visiting the 1,000-year-old Woljeongsa Temple.
 The 1-kilometer forest path leading to the temple is lined with 1,700 fir trees and easy to walk on, allowing hikers to pause and take photos of the vibrant attention-grabbing fall foliage along the way.
 The neighboring Sangwonsa Temple is another fall attraction that is well worth your time.